Skip to content

 scoring_data: pd.DataFrame,

-predictions: np.array,
+predictions: np.ndarray,

-actuals: np.array,
+actuals: np.ndarray,

 fit_ctx=None,